bluesky/tiled/README.md

 ## Example

-We'll of a collection of data that is generated on the fly.
-Alternatively, it could be read on demand from a directory of files, network resource, database, or some combination.
+In this example, we'll serve of a collection of data that is generated in memory.
+Alternatively, it could be read on demand from a directory of files, network resource, database, or some combination of these.

 ```
 tiled serve pyobject --public tiled.examples.generated:demo